 NBA Advanced Stats – True Shooting Percentage

 True Shooting Percentage is an accurate measure of a player in terms of his offensive efficiency.
 Instead of factoring just two-point field-goals, it factors in free throw percentage and three-point field goal percentage.
-Field-goal percentage is perhaps the most misleading analytics in the minds of many NBA fans and bettors.
+Field-goal percentage is perhaps one the most misleading NBA player advanced stats in the minds of many fans and bettors.
 Evaluating players or teams based on the traditional field-goal percentage stat that the NBA uses has long been outdated.
 One of the biggest issues with using traditional field-goal percentage statistics is it discounts a player’s contributions at the free-throw line.

 If a player is getting the line more often, that equals more opportunities for scoring and, therefore, more points.
 The metric has a ton of value for evaluating the effectiveness of individual players and teams as a whole.
 It offers hidden value for those who look beyond the traditional numbers the NBA has used to determine which players or teams are shooting the ball efficiently.
 It’s one of the best indicators of true offensive performance on the court.
 The true shooting percentage is extra useful to analyze perimeter players because a center typically doesn’t shoot a lot of three-pointers during the season.

 Assist To Turnover Ratio In NBA Games

 Assist to Turnover Ratio helps us determine that teams or players who turn the ball over often won’t score as many points as those who pass the ball productively.
 Teams who distribute the ball more productively will have a higher ratio compared to those that are careless with their passes.
 Turnovers are deadly in the game of basketball since they offer easy baskets in the other direction and can change the momentum of the game in an instant.